AKXAT/hashnode-blogs/ckjsfznh20q3z9ds13eubh9ic.md

         new_node = Node(data,self.head) #creating a new node
         self.head = new_node #now head will point to newly created node
 ```
-- **Function for inserting element at the end
+- **Function for inserting an element at the end
 **

 ```